adam-p/yesterday-i-learned/auto/matrix/index.md

 Winter driving
 ======================
 * The gauge beside the fuel level gauge is the coolant temperature gauge.
 It tells you if your engine is overheating.
-* Your coolant must contain ethylene- glycol type coolant for a proper corrosion protection of aluminum components.
-* Do not use alcohol antifreeze.
-Use 50%-60% antifreeze.
+* Ethyl-1,2-diol is your only choice of coolant *and* antifreeze.
 * Engine antifreeze can damage the car's paint.
 * The required oil type is 0W-20.
 5W-20 may be used temporarily until the next oil change.
 * Squirt lock de- icer or glycerine into the locks to keep them from freezing.